|Do you believe agave nectar is a healthy sugar alternative?|

 It is a man-made sweetener that undergoes several processing steps to turn it into a palatable product.
-After heating the syrup and/or applying enzymes, the inulin is turned into fructose.
+After heating the syrup and/or applying enzymes, the inulin turns into fructose.

 Why People Use Agave Syrup

-Even so, marketing campaigns still use this low-glycemic benefit to advertise the product.
-This makes it salable to diabetics, prediabetics, and low carbers who don't know that the glycemic index was debunked, as well as those looking for alternative sweeteners to table sugar.
+Even so, marketing campaigns still use this low-glycemic characteristic to advertise the product as being beneficial.
+This makes agave salable to diabetics, prediabetics, and low carbers who don't know that the glycemic index was debunked, as well as those looking for alternative sweeteners to table sugar.

 What is Inulin?

-Insulin is a natural structure that contains long chains of fructose.
-In it's original form, it cannot be digested, so it passes through the body without being absorbed.
-It is often referred to as a fiber, rather than a sugar.
+Inulin is a natural structure that contains long chains of fructose.
+In its original form, inulin cannot be digested, so it passes through the body without being absorbed.
+For that reason, it is often referred to as a fiber, rather than a sugar.

-Once those chains are broken by heat and/or enzyme action, the trapped fructose becomes available for the body to use and the inulin is no longer benign.
+Once these tough chains are broken down by heat and/or enzyme action, the trapped fructose becomes available for the body to use and the inulin is no longer benign.
 It's now a highly concentrated form of fructose.

 How the Body Handles Fructose

-Cane sugar and beet sugar are 50 percent fructose and 50 percent glucose.
-When you eat either of these sugars, half of the calories (the glucose part) can be used immediately by the body, or stored as glycogen (the storage form of carbohydrates).
-The other half of its calories (the fructose part) has to be broken down by the liver into glycogen or triglycerides before it can be used by the body.
+When you eat sugar, half of the calories (the glucose part) can be used immediately by the body, or it can be converted into glycogen and stored, if not needed.
+The other half of sugar's calories (the fructose part) has to be broken down by the liver into glycogen or triglycerides before it can be used by the body.

-Agave nectar is almost all fructose, with just a little bit of glucose or sucrose, so most of it must be processed by the liver before it can be made available to the body's cells.
-This is why there is no immediate glucose or insulin rise when you first eat it.
-The glucose and insulin rise occur several hours later, after the liver has converted the fructose into a usable form.
+Since agave nectar is almost all fructose, with just a little bit of glucose or sucrose, most of it must be processed by the liver before it can be made available to the body's cells.

 Concentrated Fructose Makes You Vulnerable to Fatty Liver